Call for a FREE Evaluation

 • Running a stop sign or traffic light

-However, both drivers and pedestrians share a responsibility to follow the rules of the road and exercise reasonable care and caution.
+Yes.
+Both drivers and pedestrians share a responsibility to follow traffic laws and exercise reasonable care and caution.
 A pedestrian might be ruled at fault if, for example, they tried to cross the street somewhere other than a marked crosswalk and the oncoming driver did not have enough time to react.

 Liability can also be shared between multiple parties—for example, if a pedestrian was jaywalking but the driver was also speeding excessively.
 (Jaywalking is not specifically outlawed in either Indiana or Kentucky law, but pedestrians must yield the right of way to traffic if crossing anywhere other than a crosswalk.)